kc0bfv/autophugo/README.md

 Your `assets` directory layout should mirror the directory layout in `content`.

 See the `exampleSite` and the `dogs` folder and subfolders specifically.

-### Note: About Subalbums

-You can have subalbums in subalbums, just make sure to keep your `type`s straight.
-The `exampleSite` has the `dogs` album group which two things in it: a `happy-dogs` album group, and a `pensive-dogs` subalbum.
-The `happy-dogs` album group has two things in it: a `running-dogs` subalbum and a `stationary-dogs` subalbum.
-Check out the way the `type` is specified in those groups and subalbums and compare it to what you're trying to do, if you're having trouble.

-## No-Album Support

-This theme also supports having all photos displayed at the home page - having no albums.
-Implement this by creating a `content/_index.md` file that specifies `type: "noalbum"`.
-This may contain `resources` specifying image properties just like inside an album.

-See the `exampleSiteNoAlbum` directory for an example.
+The `dogs` album actually contains images and subalbums mixed together as a demonstration.

+### Image and Subalbum Mixing

+You can place images and subalbums together - the `assets` directory would contain images and directories in that case.
+You'd create content directories that mirror that layout.
+The `dogs` album is an example of this.

+**Watch out!**  This is likely to be confusing to users though.
+There's no default delineation when these mixed albums are displayed.
+Subalbums display towards the top, and images lower - but otherwise a user will have no clear idea what will happen when they click an image.
+Will it display full-sized, or will it open a subalbum?

 ## Building the Site